dreamos82/Arduino-MouseGlove/README.md

 1. Arduino software that read data from accelerometer and send it to serial.
 2. A linux client, that read data from usbserial and move the mouse.

-To compile linux client you need to typethe following command:
+To compile linux client you need to type the following command:

    # gcc -lX11 pointermouse.c -o pointermouse